GangsuKim/CSAT-with-ChatGPT/README.md

 # Humans, are we smarter than ChatGPT?

-In this repository, we report on the level of ChatGPT on CSAT, a college scholastic ability test in South Korea.
+In this repository, we report on the score of ChatGPT on CSAT, a college scholastic ability test in South Korea.

 ## 🔢Math
 ### Pipeline